kevin-labtani/Docker-Kubernetes/README.md

  Docker compose is NOT suited for managing multiple containers on different hosts (machines)

 We can put our container configuration into a `docker-compose.yaml` file and then use just one command to bring up the entire environment, `docker-compose up`

+As we'll see later, we can use `docker-compose.yaml` to overwrite/add instructions from a `Dockerfile`, or even instead of a `Dockerfile` for simple cases, as `COPY` and `RUN` aren't available in a docker compose file, but `working_dir` and `entrypoint` are

 #### docker-compose.yaml